-Liesl moved twice while she was young, first to British countryside, then American, following her father’s job opportunities.
-Life in England brought her close to her British mother’s upbringing, as Canada had done for her father’s.
-Family stories, pastimes, and disputes remain a constant source of inspiration in her practice.
+Liesl Schubel was born in Ontario, Canada in 1990.
+She moved twice while she was young: first to British countryside, then American.
+Life in England brought Liesl close to her mother’s upbringing, as Canada had done for her father’s.
+The memories and landscape of these homes hold deep, sustaining importance in Liesl’s life and practice.
+As a queer woman, an artist, and a city dweller from rural roots, the complexity of home and of familial histories, relationships, and disputes remain a constant source of inspiration in her practice.

 Liesl received her BFA from Rhode Island School of Design in 2012, majoring in Glass.
-She has since continued traveling, pursuing opportunities to expand her understanding of art and craft at institutions such as WheatonArts and Cultural Center in Millville, NJ, Haystack Mountain School of Crafts in Deer Isle, ME, the Chrysler Museum of Art in Norfolk, VA, Pilchuck Glass School in Stanwood, WA, and Ox-Bow School of Art in Saugatuck, MI.
-Liesl currently lives in New York City maintaining a varied art practice, and works as the Education Coordinator at UrbanGlass in Brooklyn.
+She has since continued traveling, pursuing opportunities to expand her understanding of art and craft at institutions such as WheatonArts and Cultural Center in Millville, NJ, Haystack Mountain School of Crafts in Deer Isle, ME, the Chrysler Museum of Art in Norfolk, VA, Pilchuck Glass School in Stanwood, WA, Ox-Bow School of Art in Saugatuck, MI, and is a 2019 Studio Resident at UrbanGlass in Brooklyn, NY.
+Liesl currently lives in New York City with her partner, maintaining a varied art practice, working with arts and education nonprofits, and operating as a freelance maker.